eoglethorpe/deeper/Websocket_API.md

 * 403 : Permission denied

+* 40011: Sequence number not provided
-* 40011 : Action not provided or invalid
+* 40012: Action not provided or invalid
 * 40021 : Channel not provided or invalid
 * 40022 : Event not provided or invalid
 * 40023 : Field not provided or invalid